How to set up conditional logic for WooCommerce product variations

 Step 3: Add conditional options

-Enter the option name and select the option type.
+Enter the option name.
+Select the option type.
 This example uses 'Color swatches' to display a color selector for certain variations.
 Alternative options include text fields, text areas, dropdown lists, and other input types.

 The 'Choice type' option appears below.
-Use this to create conditional options directly in WooCommerce Product Options (recommended) or display existing variation attributes.
+Use this to create conditional options directly in WooCommerce Product Options (recommended).
+Alternatively, display existing variation attributes.

 Step 4: Enable WooCommerce conditional variation logic

-Toggle on Advanced settings to enable conditional logic for WooCommerce variations.
-The conditional logic section controls when color options appear or hide.
-This example shows color swatches only when Large Size is selected:
+Toggle on Advanced settings to enable conditional logic.
+The conditional logic section appears.
+This controls when color options display or hide.

-The 'Condition' field selects which option or product variation controls visibility.
-Choose requirements for conditional logic, such as specific attribute selection.
+Select the 'Condition' field.
+Choose which option or product variation controls visibility.
+Set requirements for conditional logic activation.

 For the t-shirt color example, select the 'Size' attribute.
-Make colors appear only for certain sizes.
+Colors appear only for certain sizes.
+This prevents irrelevant options from displaying.

 Step 5: Test the conditional variation on your site's front end